bruprescott/CTDizzle/Documentation/User_Guide.md

 ## Data Download and Analysis

 ### Accessing and Plotting the Data
 Currently, the user is required to open the device to access the data.
 This is done by removing the switch and vent endcap and removing the microSD card.
+Take care when removing the end cap, as it is important to keep the O-rings clean. **Make sure the device is dry before continuing.**

 1. Connect the microSD card to your computer using an adapter.
 2. Transfer the RAWCTD files you are interested in to your computer.
 It may be necessary to open these to check for dates and times.
 3. Save all the files on the SD card to a seperate folder on the SD card labeled "Old Data".